PUGX/PUGXBusFormBundle/docs/index.md

 ## 2. Configuration

-Enable the bundle in the kernel:
+If you don't use Flex, you'll need to enable the bundle in the kernel:

 ``` php
 <?php